Here is a selection of my blogs, articles, etc., that can be found elsewhere.

 Making History, BBC Radio 4

-When the Bolsheviks Came to Dublin – Helen Castor and I discussed my discovery of four Russian revolutionaries who arrived to Dublin following the Easter Rising.
+When the Bolsheviks Came to Dublin – Helen Castor and I discussed my discovery of four Russian revolutionaries in post-Rising Dublin.

 Pubs and Publications